Making FPO v1.0 Secure

 However, flash loans require that all assets borrowed should be returned before the end of the transaction, in the same mined block.

 To protect against possible flash loan exploits in FPO v1.0, a special mechanism called ‘Chill Time’ is designed, during which the options buyers cannot sell or exercise the options, and the pool participants cannot withdraw their assets out of the pool.
-‘Chill Time’ is set to be one hour.
+‘Chill Time’ for options exercise is set to be one hour.
 ‘Chill Time’ for pool withdrawal is set to be one day.

 4. Moving Average IV and the IV Surface Mapping¶

 It is said that trading options is simply trading IV.
 What is IV?
 Implied Volatility (IV) is the measurement of the uncertainty of the price movement of the underlying asset.
 In the Black-Scholes pricing model, it is the key factor in option pricing.

 However, the options market of crypto assets is not liquid enough to provide all the IVs for all the potential underlying crypto assets.
 Even with deeply liquid crypto on the spot market like ETH and BTC, IVs are still somehow quite volatile due to relatively high bid-ask spreads, even for some centralized well-known exchanges like Deribit.
 For some at-the-money IVs of certain assets with a 5% movement, there could be hundreds of on-chain data inputs per day.
 That could not accurately trace the market, and also get quite expensive in gas!

 Therefore, FinNexus applies the average IV from the most liquid options on the market, which is 1 day, 2 days, and 7 days at-the-money IV, and feeds it into FPO v1.0 by an hourly moving average.
 The protocol then uses this data point as the ‘Anchor IV’ for our DeFi options market.